dennisss/dacha/pkg/peripherals/doc/flashing.md

 cargo run --bin flasher -- built/pkg/nordic/nordic_bootloader blackmagic-swd
 ```

+If power can't be supplied to the target board easily externally, you can add `--power_device` to the flasher command to power the board at 3.3V via the Black Magic Probe.
+WARNING: This is more dangerous and may break the board since not all chips are shipped from the factory with registers configured for 3.3V.

 Note that once the bootloader is flashed, it can be reflashed using just a USB cable to the target board as described in the `UF2 over USB DFU` method. e.g.

 ```
 cargo run --bin builder -- build //pkg/nordic:nordic_bootloader --config=//pkg/nordic:nrf52840_bootloader
-cargo run --bin flasher built/pkg/nordic/nordic_bootloader uf2-dfu
+cargo run --bin flasher -- built/pkg/nordic/nordic_bootloader uf2-dfu
 ```

-If power can't be supplied to the target board easily externally, you can add `--power_device` to the flasher command to power the board at 3.3V via the Black Magic Probe.
-WARNING: This is more dangerous and may break the board since not all chips are shipped from the factory with registers configured for 3.3V.

 ### UF2 over USB DFU